- Country Research

 Connect-123 facilitates career-related internship and service learning opportunities for undergraduate and graduate students in Cape Town, South Africa and Buenos Aires, Argentina in a wide range of fields including public health, medicine, education, economic development, business consulting, human rights, and journalism for a flat program fee of $1495 and $1295, respectively.

 - DAAD– WWW

 The Deutscher Akademischer Austausch Dienst (DAAD, or the German Academic Exchange Service in English), offers a variety of internship opportunities for undergraduate and graduate student looking to do an internship in Germany.
 RISE (Research Internships in Science and Engineering) is a summer internship program for students in the field of biology, chemistry, physics, earth sciences, and engineering, and applications are due in late January.
 RISE professional is a similar program for graduating seniors and graduate students.
-EMGIP is a two month internship in the German Parliament, while internXchange is a summer internship program for American Journalism students.
+Get experience through a variety of programs, such as EMGIP, a two month internship in the German Parliament.

 - EPA Internships– WWW